mikesmallhelp/wacat/README.md

 ### Detect errors in the browser's console

-Here is an example application, which contains an error logging in the browser's console
+Here is an example application that logs an error in the browser's console:

 ![](doc/console-error.png)

-When an example command
+When the following command is run:

 ```
 wacat test https://mikesmallhelp-test-application-error-in-browser-console.vercel.app
 ```

-is run the execution stops into the error logging in the browser's console:
+the execution stops when an error is detected in the browser's console:

 ```
 Testing in url: https://mikesmallhelp-test-application-error-in-browser-console.vercel.app.
 Please wait...